jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

 You now know

-* How to solve a :ref:`ModuleNotFoundError`
+* how to solve a :ref:`ModuleNotFoundError`
-* How to solve an :ref:`AssertionError`
+* how to solve an :ref:`AssertionError`
-* How to solve an :ref:`AttributeError`
+* how to solve an :ref:`AttributeError`
-* How to solve a `TypeError <https://docs.python.org/3/library/exceptions.html?highlight=assertionerror#TypeError>`_ by matching function signatures and their calls
+* how to solve a `TypeError <https://docs.python.org/3/library/exceptions.html?highlight=assertionerror#TypeError>`_ by matching function signatures and their calls